PIKA: Expert-Level Synthetic Datasets for Post-Training Alignment from Scratch: Introduction

 \textit{Do we really need such massive datasets to enhance the instruction-following ability of base models?} Intuitively, training on large collections of diverse but overly simple data pairs provides only limited informational gain, as models tend to mimic surface-level patterns rather than generalize to more complex scenarios.
 Even when prompts and responses are “high-quality”, prompt difficulty largely determines how much depth of knowledge the model utilizes during optimization.
 In other words, datasets containing more challenging instructions of comparable quality require richer reasoning and more detailed solutions, which can improve performance not only on difficult tasks but also transfer effectively to simpler ones.
 Thus, the utility of an instruction dataset is not merely a matter of scale, but of how well its prompts capture the complexity needed to guide robust instruction following.

 Building on these insights, we construct an expert-level synthetic instruction dataset named \textbf{PiKa}, as illustrated in Figure~\ref{fig:main}.
 Our approach is inspired by persona-based generation methods \citep{ge2025scalingsyntheticdatacreation}, which prompt LLMs to role-play as specific personas to generate diverse instructions.
 To further enhance data quality, we rigorously sample and filter persona prompts, removing harmful or policy-violating cases and retaining only complex personas for instruction generation.
-Unlike many existing datasets, PiKa is fully synthesized using GPT-4o, a model widely regarded as both highly capable and human-like, ensuring consistently high-quality outputs.
-Moreover, all generated instruction–response pairs are filtered and re-scored by GPT-4o, resulting in datasets dominated by challenging, expert-level prompts with detailed solutions.
+Unlike many existing datasets, PiKa is fully synthesized through an automated generation pipeline, enabling scalable and consistent data construction.
+All generated instruction–response pairs are subsequently filtered and re-scored to prioritize difficulty and solution quality, resulting in a dataset dominated by challenging, expert-level prompts paired with detailed solutions.
 We provide comprehensive statistics, highlight the advantages of PiKa, and present an in-depth analysis in Section~\ref{sec:analysis}, enabling practitioners to flexibly select and filter data for fine-tuning according to their specific needs.